risd-gd/htmloutput/README.md

 ## File structure

-1. Make a folder for your project, essay, or interview
+1. Make a folder for your project, essay, or interview.
+You can use one of the folders called `SAMPLE` as a guide.

-2. Create either an `index.html` file (for stuff you've designed yourself) or `index.md` (to use our default styles, great for essays/interviews) file.
+2. Create either an `index.html` file (for stuff you've designed yourself) or `index.md` file (to use our default styles, great for essays/interviews).

 3. Put in the appropriate information (title, author etc) at the top in YAML format.
-You can use the `interview-sample` or `project-sample` as a template to get started.
+Look at the samples to see an example.
 The project won't show up yet unless it has a category of 'project,' 'interview,' or 'essay.'

-3. Put all assets (images, code, etc) in that folder.
+4. Put all assets (images, code, etc) in that folder.
 TBD: Formatting of more complex or multi-page html

 ---